 Caboolture-Bribie Island Road and Regina Avenue, upgrade intersection

-Construction is now underway for new traffic signals at the intersection of Caboolture-Bribie Island Road and Regina Avenue to create a safer and more accessible intersection for road users and pedestrians.
+Construction is now complete for new traffic signals at the intersection of Caboolture-Bribie Island Road and Regina Avenue to create a safer and more accessible intersection for road users and pedestrians.

-New traffic signals at this location will improve safety by providing controlled turning movements for motorists exiting and accessing Regina Avenue.
-A signalised pedestrian crossing on Caboolture-Bribie Island Road, new lighting and linemarking will also be included.
+New traffic signals at this location have improved safety by providing controlled turning movements for motorists exiting and accessing Regina Avenue.
+A signalised pedestrian crossing on Caboolture-Bribie Island Road, new lighting and linemarking were also included.

 - Improves safety

 - Better road access

 - New traffic signals at the Caboolture-Bribie Island Road and Regina Avenue intersection.

 - Signalised pedestrian crossing and footpath for safer access between the Ningi Plaza retail precinct and the nearby bus stop on Caboolture-Bribie Island Road.

 - Relocating the existing eastbound bus stop a short distance to the east of the intersection.